Information and links for the Keystone Exams

-The revised Chapter 4 Regulations stipulate that students must earn an Advanced or Proficient score on the Algebra 1, Biology, and Literature Keystone Exams as a requirement for graduation beginning with the Class of 2017, and results will appear on students’ transcripts.
+The revised Chapter 4 Regulations stipulate that students must earn an Advanced or Proficient score on the Algebra 1, Biology, and Literature Keystone Exams as a requirement for graduation beginning with the Class of 2019, and results will appear on students’ transcripts.
 For any exam(s) on which students do not initially demonstrate proficiency, students will be provided with remediation opportunities and will be required to retake the exam(s) next year.
-After two unsuccessful attempts at earning a proficient score on a specific Keystone Exam, a student may opt to complete a state-mandated Project-based Assessment to meet the graduation requirement in the related content area.
-The Project-based Assessment will be based on the same Assessment Anchors and Eligible Content as the Keystone Exams.
+Click here

-The Keystone Exam testing windows for 2015-2016 are listed below.
+The Keystone Exam testing windows are listed below.
 Specific dates and times for each building will be determined and communicated to students, parents, and guardians at a later date.

 for the Pennsylvania Department of Education site for more information on the Keystone Exams.